harangp/tfjsctcloss/README.md

 npm install tfjsctcloss --save
 ```

-Then you can use the standard import in your TypeScript file:
+Then you can use the standard import in your TypeScript/JS file:

 ``` JS
 import { ctcLossGradient } from 'tfjsctcloss';
 ```

-*NOTE: if eslint throws an error because it couldn't find the package, just add:
+*NOTE: if `eslint` throws an error because it couldn't find the package, just add:

 ``` JS
 "moduleResolution": "node" /* Specify module resolution strategy: 'node' (Node.js) or 'classic' (TypeScript pre-1.6). */
 ```
 line in the `compilerOptions` part of your `tsconfig.json` file.
+That did the trick for me.

 ### Inputs, labels and special restrictions